-Your Blue Card proves that you're a highly qualified professional legally working in Germany.
-You pay taxes, you pay into social security – you've earned parental benefits just like any German citizen.
+If you have an EU Blue Card, your visa type qualifies for Elterngeld.
+The Blue Card proves that you're a highly qualified professional legally working in Germany.
+You pay taxes, you pay into social security, and your residence permit meets the requirements under §1 Abs.
+7 BEEG.

 The same as everyone else: 65% of your average net income from the last 12 months before birth, with a minimum of €300 and a maximum of €1,800 per month.

 Blue Card holders often have higher salaries, so many hit the €1,800 cap.
 That's the maximum regardless of how much you earned before.
+Use our calculator to see your personal estimate.

 Your partner can also receive Elterngeld, even if they're on a different visa type.
 Both parents can take Elterngeld months – you don't have to choose one or the other.